-'''

-LOEWS COMMON

-ST0CK

-CAROLINA

-GROUP STOCK

-(GIVING

-EFFECT TO

-(GIVING

-EFFECT TO

-LOEWS COMMON

-ST0CK

-PROPOSED

-CHARTER

-PROPOSED

-CHARTER

-(CURRENT)

-AMENDMENT)

-AMENDMENT) -

------

------

-DIVIDENDS

-$0.15 per

-share

-Anticipated

-to be

-Quarterly

-dividends in

-per quarter,

-if $0.15 per

-share

-amounts to

-be declared.

-per quarter,

-if

-determined,

-if declared.

-declared.

-VOTING

-RIGHTS 1

-vote per

-share.
-1

-vote per

-share.
-1/10

-of a vote

-per share.

-REDEMPTION

-AT OPTION OF

-Not

-redeemable.

-Not

-redeemable.

-Redeemable

-for cash at

-BOARD OF

-DIRECTORS

-105% of

-market value

-or UPON

-OCCURRENCE

-OF Loews

-common stock

-at CERTAIN

-TAX EVENTS

-100% of

-market

-value.

-REDEMPTION

-AT OPTION OF

-Not

-redeemable.

-Not

-redeemable.

-Redeemable

-for cash at

-BOARD OF

-DIRECTORS

-120% of

-'''

-market value

-or FOLLOWING THE SECOND Loews common stock at ANNIVERSARY OF THE 115% of market value.
-PUBLIC ISSUANCE OF CAROLINA GROUP STOCK UNTIL THE 90TH DAY AFTER THE SALE OF AT LEAST 80% OF THE ASSETS ATTRIBUTED TO A GROUP REDEMPTION IN EXCHANGE Not redeemable.
+LOEWS COMMON STOCK CAROLINA GROUP STOCK (GIVING EFFECT TO (GIVING EFFECT TO LOEWS COMMON STOCK PROPOSED CHARTER PROPOSED CHARTER (CURRENT) AMENDMENT) AMENDMENT) -----------DIVIDENDS \$0.15 per share Anticipated to be Quarterly dividends in per quarter, if \$0.15 per share amounts to be declared. per quarter, if determined, if declared. declared.
+VOTING RIGHTS 1 vote per share.
+1 vote per share.
+1/10 of a vote per share.
+REDEMPTION AT OPTION OF Not redeemable.
 Not redeemable.
-Redeemable for a FOR THE STOCK OF proportionate number of SUBSIDIARY AT OPTION shares of common stock OF THE BOARD OF of a Loews subsidiary DIRECTORS holding all assets and liabilities attributed to the Carolina Group.
+Redeemable for cash at BOARD OF DIRECTORS 105% of market value or UPON OCCURRENCE OF Loews common stock at CERTAIN TAX EVENTS 100% of market value.
+REDEMPTION AT OPTION OF Not redeemable.
+Not redeemable.
+Redeemable for cash at BOARD OF DIRECTORS 120% of market value or ANY TIME FOLLOWING Loews common stock at THE SECOND 115% of market value.
+ANNIVERSARY OF THE PUBLIC ISSUANCE OF CAROLINA GROUP STOCK UNTIL THE SALE OF AT LEAST 80% OF THE ASSETS ATTRIBUTED TO A GROUP REDEMPTION IN EXCHANGE Not redeemable.
+Not redeemable.
+Redeemable for a FOR THE STOCK OF Α proportionate number of SUBSIDIARY AT OPTION shares of common stock OF THE BOARD OF of a Loews subsidiary DIRECTORS holding all assets and liabilities attributed to the Carolina Group.
 RIGHTS ON SALE OF AT None.
 None.
-At the option of our LEAST 80% OF ASSETS board of directors: ATTRIBUTED TO A GROUP -Loews will pay a special dividend to holders of Carolina Group Stock in an amount equal to their pro rata share of the net proceeds (subject to reduction for repayment of notional debt, amounts not distributed from Lorillard to Loews and the creation by Loews of reserves for tobacco-related contingent liabilities and future costs) from the disposition in the form of cash and/or securities (other than Loews common stock);
+At the option of our LEAST 80% OF ASSETS board of directors: ATTRIBUTED TO A GROUP -Holders will receive a pro rata share of the net proceeds (subject to reduction for repayment of notional debt, amounts not distributed from Lorillard to Loews and the creation by Loews of reserves for tobaccorelated contingent liabilities and future costs) from the disposition in the form of cash and/or securities (other than Loews common stock) by special dividend or redemption;

-'''

-LOEWS COMMON

-ST0CK

-CAROLINA

-GROUP STOCK

-(GIVING

-EFFECT TO

-(GIVING

-EFFECT TO

-LOEWS COMMON

-ST0CK

-PROPOSED

-CHARTER

-PROPOSED

-CHARTER

-(CURRENT)

-AMENDMENT)

-AMENDMENT) -

------

------

-- Loews will

-redeem

-shares of

-Carolina

-Group stock

-for cash

-and/or

-securities

-(other than

-Loews common

-stock) in an

-amount equal

-to the pro

-rata share

-of the net

-proceeds

-(subject to

-reduction

-for

-repayment of

-notional

-debt) from

-ťhe

-disposition;

-- Loews will

-redeem

-shares of

-Carolina

-Group stock

-for shares

-of Loews

-common stock

-at a 15%

-premium

-based on the

-respective

-market

-values of

-Carolina

-Group stock

-and Loews

-common stock

-during the

-20

-consecutive

-trading days

-ending on

-the 5th

-trading day

-prior to

-announcement

-of the sale;

-or - Loews

-will take

-some

-combination

-of the

-actions

-described

-'''

-above.
-If,

-on the 91st day following an 80% sale, Loews has not redeemed all of the outstanding shares of Carolina Group stock and Lorillard subsequently distributes to Loews any previously undistributed portion of the net proceeds and/or Loews subsequently releases any amount of net proceeds previously retained by Loews as a reserve for tobaccorelated contingent liabilities and future costs, Loews will distribute the pro rata share of such amounts to holders of Carolina Group stock.
-At any time after:
+LOEWS COMMON STOCK CAROLINA GROUP STOCK (GIVING EFFECT TO (GIVING EFFECT TO LOEWS COMMON STOCK PROPOSED CHARTER PROPOSED CHARTER (CURRENT) AMENDMENT) AMENDMENT) ----------------- Loews will redeem shares of Carolina Group stock for shares of Loews common stock at 115% of market value; or -We will take some combination of the actions described above.
+If, on the 91st day following an 80% sale, Loews has not redeemed all of the outstanding shares of Carolina Group stock and if Lorillard subsequently distributes to Loews any previously undistributed portion of the net proceeds and/or Loews subsequently releases any amount of net proceeds previously retained by Loews as a reserve for tobaccorelated contingent liabilities and future costs, Loews will distribute the pro rata share of such amounts to holders of Carolina Group stock.